 This program requires the use of two input files.
-The first file contains the computer system data and will be named CompSys.txt.
-The second file contains a list of actions to be performed on the computer system record database, and will be named Actions.txt.
+The first file contains the automobile data and will be named Cars.txt.
+The second file contains a list of actions to be performed on the automobile record database, and will be named Actions.txt.
 Note that, due to the automated testing process, use of incorrect input (or output) file names will result in a score of zero.

 A newline character will terminate each input line, including the last.
-You may assume that all of the input values will be syntactically and type correct, and that they will be given in the specified order.
+You may assume that all of the inputs will be syntactically and type correct, and that they will be given in the specified order.

-Initial Computer System File
+Initial Automobile File

-The second line of the computer system input file will usually be a comment label line that specifies column labels.
-Each of the remaining non-comment lines will contain twelve data fields, separated by tab characters.
+The second line of the automobile input file will usually be a comment label line that specifies column labels.
+Each of the remaining non-comment lines will contain six data fields, separated by tab characters.
 The order of the data fields on the line and the type of value in the field are given in the table at the right.
-When the CompSys.txt file is initially input the records must be inserted in ascending order by the Model name.
+When the Cars.txt file is initially input the records must be inserted in the order in which they occur in the input file.

-A sample CompSys.txt input file follows.
+A sample Cars.txt input file follows.